ldn-softdev/jtc/Walk-path tutorial.md

 ##
 #### Preserve a currently walked value in the namespace
-Directive `<NS>v` preserves currently walked value in the _namespace_ `NS`.
+The directive `<NS>v` preserves currently walked value in the _namespace_ `NS`.
 [Many search lexemes](https://github.com/ldn-softdev/jtc/blob/master/Walk-path%20tutorial.md#json-types-searches)
-are capable of doing the same on their own, but for others, as well as for the subscripts, it's still a useful directive.
+are capable of doing the same on their own, but for others, as well as for the subscripts, it's still a useful feature.

 ```bash
 bash $ <<<$JSN jtc